nogibjj/Violet-Pang-Project1/README.md

 ## Deployment

-Add additional notes to deploy this on a live system
+To deploy this project, please open it with codespace and connect your codespace with databricks clusters.

 ## Built With